Establishing an American Nuclear Society Scholarship

 - In certain cases, merge or transfer funds with/to other scholarships.
 For funds that include solicited donations, this option may be precluded unless donors are advised at time of solicitation that such action is possible.
 Plans that identify this option should show appropriate language in solicitations.

-- See * at end of document for specified levels of awards approved by the ANS Board of Directors.
+- See * at end of this page for specified levels of awards approved by the ANS Board of Directors.

 Sample plan for an undergraduate $2000 division scholarship (requiring $40,000 at 5% interest):

-Donors make $8,000 in initial contributions and pledge $10,000 per year for the next four years ($2000 for direct support of the scholarship and $8,000 to the endowment).
-From the second to the fifth year, the scholarship is paid from direct support; from the sixth year on, from endowment interest.
+Donors make $8,000 in initial contributions and pledge $10,000 per year for the next four years ($2000 for direct support of the scholarship and $8,000 to the fund).
+From the second to the fifth year, the scholarship is paid from direct support; from the sixth year on, from fund interest.

 Sample plan for a graduate $3000 division scholarship (requiring $60,000 at 5% interest):

-Donors make $10,000 in initial contributions and pledges $15,500 per year for the next four years ($3000 for direct support of the scholarship and $12,500 to the endowment).
-From the second to the fifth year, the scholarship is paid from direct support; from the sixth year on, from the endowment interest.
+Donors make $10,000 in initial contributions and pledges $15,500 per year for the next four years ($3000 for direct support of the scholarship and $12,500 to the fund).
+From the second to the fifth year, the scholarship is paid from direct support; from the sixth year on, from the fund interest.

 Expected duration of scholarship (if the scholarship is not planned to be permanent)